 How does SAS Airlines compare to other airlines in terms of safety?

-SAS Airlines is on par with other major international airlines in terms of safety.
-It has a strong safety culture and is committed to ensuring the well-being of its passengers and crew.
+SAS is on par with other major international carriers.
+It has a strong safety culture and a consistent focus on protecting passengers and crew.

 Where can I find more information about SAS Airlines’ safety record?

-You can find more information about SAS Airlines’ safety record on their official website, as well as through aviation safety databases and regulatory agencies.
+You can find details on the SAS official website, through aviation safety databases, and via regulatory agencies such as EASA.